 Greg Sellers - Chesapeake Fire Department & Smithfield VFD

 Greg began his fire service career in the City of Tonawanda, NY Fire Department as a volunteer firefighter in 1992.
 By 1995, he joined Chesapeake Fire Department as a volunteer firefighter then becoming a career firefighter in 1999.
 Greg was assigned to all ladder companies for over 14 years, and now currently assigned to Ladder 2.
 Additionally, he is an instructor for the Chesapeake Fire Academy.
-As a lieutenant of Smithfield Volunteer Fire Department, he is responsible for the ladder truck and assists with the training officer with training classes.
+As a Firefighter/ Driver Operator of Smithfield Volunteer Fire Department, he is responsible for the ladder truck and assists with the training officer with training classes.

 Matt Saunders - Portsmouth Fire Department & Smithfield VFD